 “I’m all for sticking everything in storage and moving abroad to cut my expenses, but what I do for a living isn’t portable.
 What am I going to do for work if I go traveling or move to another country?
 How do I look for international jobs?”

-As the author of A Better Life for Half the Price and the person who moderates the private Facebook group that goes with the Committed package, I get a lot of questions about jobs abroad and working overseas.
+As the author of A Better Life for Half the Price and the person who moderates the private Facebook group that goes with the Committed package, I get a lot of questions about working overseas and how to make money living abroad.
 Some questions are from those who are in their golden years and are trying to scrape by on $1,200 a month.
 Others are 20-somethings trying to become digital nomads who roam the world, with a location independent life.

 In between are families, career changers, and restless souls who are unhappy about how boring and routine their life has become.
 Others are sick of the politics and an unaffordable health care system.
 They want to get out and move abroad, but they’re worried that their savings won’t last after they quit their current job.
 So the first question is, “Where are the overseas jobs?”

 Plus some job skills just won’t transfer well, so you have to dig deeper.
 Writers, computer coders, and graphic designers have an easier time than cops, firemen, and carpenters, for instance.
-You don’t want to work construction in Mexico, for instance, when the minimum wage is less than $8 per day.
+You don’t want to work construction in Mexico when the minimum wage is less than $8 per day.
+Or get work as a security guard.
 If you are competing with the local workforce, any cost-of-living decreases are offset by lower wages.

 Let’s just say it’s 100 times easier to make money from another location now though than it was when I started traveling pre-internet.
 You can work from home wherever home happens to be.
 If this recent pandemic has taught the corporate bosses anything, it’s that a lot more jobs can be done remotely than they thought.